Selector lever 1

 To move out of position P, you must depress the brake pedal before pressing the unlocking button 2.

-With the foot on the brake pedal (the warning light 3 on the display goes out), move the lever out of position P.
+With your foot on the brake pedal (warning light Ó on the display 3 goes out), move the lever out of position P.

 Only engage D or R when the vehicle is stopped, with your foot on the brake and the accelerator pedal released.